RQISL/portfolio-project-5-robert-quinlan/README.md

 1) Additionally, you can add items to your basket and display them on the checkout page.
 1) On the checkout page, you'll need to fill in your address and indicate whether you would like to add a profile or not.

-As **<u>Please note as above mention No.1:**</u> Please note that before consulting with my client, I revised my concept project for the painting category.
+**<u>Please note as above mention No.1:**</u> Please note that before consulting with my client, I revised my concept project for the painting category.
 I changed it to include landscapes, nudes, and other themes.
 This was done while I collected her previous paintings from galleries through her photography.

 | Feature | Action | Expected Result | Actual Results |